Edocksil/biker_technically_skilled/README.md

-Our version of the "Balderdash" game
+Our version of the "Balderdash" game.
+Python + DJANGO